 There are a few lessons, students can learn from this visit.
 Lots of people throw away perfectly recyclable things you can still use or give a new life.
 Let them (if possible) pick out a few pieces and give them a new life.
 The purpose of the tool may be something totally different.
 Students will also see that the amount of (plastic) waste is still immeasurable.
 Hopefully, it will encourage them to reduce their own waste consumption.

 8. Build a tree house

 Students go to the forest and build their own tree house.
 First, students have to come up with a plan of a treehouse.
 Then, they can start measuring, sawing, and building.
-Let them decorate the tree house with objects out of the forest.
-Students learn how to sketch & draw and how to replicate a “bueprint” or a drawing in real life.
-They learn to appreciate nature, handle tools and they go outside from time to time.
+Let them decorate the tree house with objects from the forest.
+Students learn how to sketch & draw and how to replicate a “blueprint” or a drawing in real life.
+They learn to appreciate nature, handle tools and go outside from time to time.